pbellchambers/rustyhack-mmo/README.md

 2. Unzip
 3. Run `rustyhack_server` from the command line
 4. Run `rustyhack_client` from the command line
-5. Connect client to server *(note: if you're running both locally, just accept the default address/ports and it will auto-configure)*
+5. Connect client to server *(note: if you're running both locally, just accept the default address/ports, and it will autoconfigure)*
+6. By default, the server will back up to `rustyhack_server_world_backup.json` every 60 seconds, and will attempt to load from this on start (if it exists)

 ## Controls
 - Movement: ← ↑ → ↓ Arrow keys